One way for volunteers to help is to join one of the seven subcommittees that the GSTF has established.

 - Evaluating potential ordinance changes that will help drive energy conservation and renewable energy adoption

-GREEN LAWNS - The Green Lawn subcommittee objectives are as follows:
+ENVIRONMENT AND LANDSCAPE - The Environment and Landscape subcommittee objectives are as follows:

 - Significantly decrease the use of treated water, chemical pesticides, fertilizers, herbicides and gas-powered equipment in the community